Khalid bin Ahmad Al Qasimi: Ruler of Dhaid

 Although removed as Ruler of Sharjah, Khalid had considerable influence over Sharjah's eastern dependencies, Dhaid, Dibba and Kalba.
-On taking control of Sharjah, Sultan bin Saqr removed Khalid's brother Rashid bin Ahmed as wali of Dibba.
-However, he was restored in 1926 after leading a popular revolt and remained as wali until his death in 1937.
+On taking control of Sharjah, Sultan bin Saqr removed Khalid's brother Rashid bin Ahmed as Wali of Dibba.
+The move was unpopular amongst the people of Dibba, itself a divided town, with the Shihuh dominating the Omani northern part of the town, the Al Qasimi the middle part and the south belonging to Fujairah.
+However, Rashid was restored in 1926 after leading a popular revolt and remained as wali until his death in 1937.

-In June 1927, an agreement was reached between Sultan bin Saqr and Khalid bin Ahmad to provide for the upkeep of the deposed ruler's family.
-This ceded the fort at Dhaid and the revenues of the inland oasis town to Khalid bin Ahmad.
+Now Khalid bin Ahmad moved against Sharjah, Sultan bin Saqr having sold off some of Khalid's property.
+On 10 June 1927, at the end of Ramadan, Ahmed led a force of men against Sharjah, supported by fighters from Umm Al Quwain, Hamriyah and the Bani Qitab Bedouin.
+Following 11 days of fighting, the British ships HMS Triad and HMS Lupin arrived at Sharjah and forced a ceasefire.
+In June 1927 Sultan bin Saqr and Khalid bin Ahmad agreed compensation for Khalid's property and a subsidy to be paid to Khalid by Sultan of 2,500 rupees a year.
+Khalid would take the fort at the desert oasis town of Dhaid and benefit from the revenues of the town.
 Dhaid, in 1906, generated some 228 Marie Theresa Dollars annually in water rates, as well as revenue from the sale of dates.

 Although he had Sultan bin Saqr's agreement, Khalid remained in Umm Al Qawain and sent some of his men to Dhaid to occupy his newly acquired property as the Bedouin who had manned the fort for Sultan were still active in the area.
 With the support of the Sheikhs of the Bedouin Bani Ka'ab and Na'im tribes, who favoured any scheme which would weaken Sharjah, it was agreed that the ruler of Ras Al Khaimah, Sultan bin Salim Al Qasimi, would possess Dhaid 'on behalf of Khaled bin Ahmad'.
 This arrangement was not fully supported by Sultan bin Salim himself, who feared antagonising Sultan bin Saqr and also believed Khalid bin Ahmad would represent an ongoing financial burden with little hope of any return other than conflict.

 Khalid bin Ahmad finally took full possession of Dhaid in his own right in July 1928.